manzolo/cisco-packet-tracer-docker/README.md

 # Cisco Packet Tracer Docker Image

-This repository contains a Dockerfile for building a Docker image of Cisco Packet Tracer.
+This repository contains a Dockerfile for building a Docker image of Cisco Packet Tracer 8.2.2.

 ## Prerequisites